-Here’s a snapshot of the life of home furnishings entrepreneur, Martha Stewart.
+Here’s a look at the life of author, television personality and entrepreneur, Martha Stewart.

 Birth place: Jersey City, New Jersey